How to build a website from scratch (in 9 easy steps)

 In other words, the web hosting provider can heavily impact how effective your website is and how your small business will be seen by others.

-The good news is that most of the popular web hosts have robust capabilities, and the difference between them will largely be noticed by bigger companies that attract hundreds of thousands of website visitors every month.
+The good news is that most popular web hosts have robust capabilities, and the difference between them will largely be noticed by bigger companies that attract hundreds of thousands of website visitors every month.

-Small businesses won’t need to worry, especially if they’re creating their business website using a website builder, like the one offered by GetResponse.
-Most of these tools offer highly reliable free web hosting, meaning that you don’t need to dive into the technicalities yourself.
+Small businesses won’t need to worry, especially if they’re creating their business website using a website builder like the one offered by GetResponse.
+Most of these tools offer highly reliable web hosting, meaning that you don’t need to dive into the technicalities yourself.
 And if you’re building a personal website or even a website for your small business, you don’t want to have to stress about these things.

 6. Choose your domain name